 Whatever it is that you want other people to find, to buy, it must have the right keywords.
 Search engines need these special, highlighted words, so that they can better understand what your offering is all about.
 They use this information to send the people who are searching for that particular keyword, forward to your product, site or service.

 However, the problem is that keywords are competitive.

 Millions of websites and products often compete for a single word.
 This causes the most common and obvious choices to be next to useless for most people.
 It can take millions of dollars of investments every year to make sure your product or service is the one that is at the top of the search results for common keywords.
 For most, this is unobtainable.
 So, it’s not as easy as picking a simple keyword and getting instant traffic and attention to what you are selling.
 You have to research and discover keywords that are not only popular enough to draw plenty of people, but also profitable enough to make sales and yet not too competitive, so that you don’t have to waste too much time or money on trying to come up on top.

 There are tools to help you out!

-You can do an in-depth analysis using FOUR different premium keyword research tools, three of which analyze Amazon traffic.
+You can do an in-depth analysis using several different premium keyword research tools, many of which analyze Amazon traffic.
 If you want the most accurate results in the least amount of time/effort spent, you need to use all of them in conjunction.

 - KDP Rocket – generates profitable book ideas and keywords – $97 for lifetime access